Beaudesert, Queensland: Attractions

-The surrounding countryside includes numerous valleys leading up to the ranges dividing Queensland and New South Wales with creeks running through them and accompanying mountain scenery.

 Il-Bogan Lagoon is a waterhole in the west of the locality at 3169 Beaudesert Boonah Road.
 It is on the traditional lands of the Mununjali clan and they believe it is the home of a creature that moves through underground tunnels and waterways across their lands (sometimes referred to as a bunyip).
 British settlers also had sightings of strange creatures at the lagoon.

 Events

 The annual agricultural show held in September is an event that includes a wide range of events and displays.
 It is run by the Beaudesert Show Society.

 Transport

-Bus

-A bus runs from Beaudesert to Browns Plains and Brisbane on weekdays.
-Centacare St Mary's Community Services and the Beaudesert RSL provide transport for aged, disabled, veterans and hospital/respite requirements.

 Rail

 The standard gauge Brisbane–Sydney railway line runs through Bromelton, a few kilometres west of Beaudesert.
 This line is used by NSW TrainLink Sydney to Brisbane XPT passenger services and Aurizon, Pacific National and SCT Logistics freight services to Sydney, Melbourne, Wollongong and Adelaide.

 The Beaudesert railway line ran from the outer Brisbane suburb of Bethania to Beaudesert and was in regular use from 1886 to 1996.

-A petition from railway enthusiasts, and considerable grants of government money, resulted in its re-opening in 1999.
-Beaudesert Rail operated steam-driven tourist trains on the line for a short while thereafter.
-The company ceased operating in August 2004 after a series of fires, allegedly lit by sparks from the train, were set along the train line.
-The company was in debt and has ceased to exist, with the rolling stock liquidated and physical infrastructure demolished.
+A petition from railway enthusiasts, and considerable grants of government money, resulted in the line's re-opening in 1999 with team-driven tourist trains operating on the line from 2002 to 2003, after which it was forced to close having become financially unviable.